aimeos/aimeos-docs/src/frontend/html/theme-basics.md

 The Javascript code of a theme should only be used to improve site usability (by doing client side checks), to display necessary content, and to create animations.
 It should NOT be essential to use the shop!
 This usually results in poor usability for your site's visitors who do not use a mouse.

-It's guaranteed that these jQuery libraries are available and included before the aimeos.js file:

-* jQuery
-* jQuery-UI (customized, detail page only)

-The jQuery-UI package contains the following features:

-* core
-* widget
-* mouse
-* position
-* autocomplete
-* menu

-!!! tip
-    If you need additional jQuery-UI plug-ins for your theme, you can add them to the aimeos.js file of your theme.
-As they can be very big, you should be careful what you want to use in your theme.
-Otherwise, customers will be disappointed with the page load time.

-The Aimeos shared library files contains some objects that are named just like the HTML clients that are available as components:
+The Aimeos JS theme files contains some objects that are named just like the HTML clients that are available as components:

 * Aimeos
 * AimeosAccountHistory
 * AimeosAccountFavorite
 * AimeosAccountProfile
+* AimeosAccountReview
 * AimeosAccountSubscription
 * AimeosAccountWatch
+* AimeosBasket
 * AimeosBasketBulk
 * AimeosBasketMini
 * AimeosBasketRelated